mosip/documentation/docs/admin-portal-user-guide.md

 ![](_images/admin-edit-center.png)

-* An admin can update a center once a center is created.
+* An admin can update a center even after it has been created.
 The updates can include adding the details that were missed during creation of the center or changing the details of a center as required.
 * To update, click the **Edit** option from the Actions menu against a center name.

-*Note - Updates made to language specific fields updates data only for that language in the database while updates made to non-language dependent fields updates data against all the language entries for that center*.
+*Note*- Updates made to language specific fields updates data only for that language in the database while updates made to non-language dependent fields updates data against all the language entries for that center.

 ### Activate/deactivate/decommission center